telerik/blazor-docs/components/grid/state.md

 ### Initiate Editing or Inserting of an Item

 The grid state lets you store the item that the user is currently working on - both an existing model that is being edited, and a new item the user is inserting.
 This happens automatically when you save the grid state.
+If you want to save on every keystroke instead of on `OnChange` - use a custom editor template and update the `EditItem` or `InsertedItem` of the state object as required, then save the state into your service.

 In addition to that, you can also use the `EditItem`, `OriginalEditItem` and `InsertItem` fields of the state object to put the grid in edit/insert mode through your own application code, instead of needing the user to initiate this through a [command button]({%slug components/grid/columns/command%}).